ttornike1991/aws-bootcamp-cruddur-2023/journal/week0.md

- ### After setup our AWS CLI we have to export some env variables to use it in our environment.
-Also it is important to have opened aws cloud session in browser and after that run gitpod.
+**after setup our AWS CLI we have to export some env variables to use it in our environment.
+Also it is important to have opened aws cloud session in browser and after that run gitpod.**

-### we can use commnad "export" which will save variables in exact session or we can use git command "gp env" and it will save that variables in gitpod accound in specific secured location and we will have it alwasys.
+**we can use commnad "export" which will save variables in exact session or we can use git command "gp env" and it will save that variables in gitpod accound in specific secured location and we will have it alwasys.**

 ```
  AWS_ACCESS_KEY_ID=""